EthicalTree/api/README.md

 Docker compose will automatically create your database in the `./db-data` directory.
 If you ever remove that directory then you will lose all your local data.

+initially to get the database up run `make load-db`